 I am making it available because I realized that it may very well be the first article ever published on this topic: certainly, I wrote it originally because I had been unable to find any information on the topic at the time (though, to be fair, in that largely pre-web and fully pre-Google era, such information was harder to track down) and had to invent something to solve my immediate problem; and all other articles and papers I have found in the years since ultimately trace back to a reference to this one.
 I may be wrong about that but, if I am right, I admit I want the credit (among the 3 or 4 people who would care) for having been the progenitor of this particular obscure field of technical thought.

 I am publishing it here, in this wholly inappropriate forum, because it’s the only online presence I maintain other than a largely unused Facebook account.

 I wrote this.
 It is my work.
-But it was published in the April 1992 issue of Embedded Systems Programming, so whoever inherited that magazine’s catalog of copyrights probably has some claim on it and could dispute my right to post it here.
-To them, I say, “I will happily take this down — if you make it available online somewhere else.
+But it was published originally in the April 1992 issue of Embedded Systems Programming, so whoever inherited that magazine’s catalog of copyrights probably has some claim on it and could dispute my right to post it here.
+To those who hold the copyright, I say, “I will happily take this down — if you make it available online somewhere else.
 But my posting it here in no way takes anything away from you if you choose to keep it a secret from the world…”